juhasev/sample-ninja-help/member-app-options.md

 #### Enable Dynamic Profiling
 Toggle dynamic profiling on/off in the Member App.

+#### Enable external FAQ
+Toggle on to take user to external URL, like the panel marketing website containing FAQ for the panelists.
+In order to toggle this feature on you must insert the FAQ URL in **Sub Panels -> Manage -> Settings -> External URLs**

 #### Show next-tier rewards
 Keeps the rewards page populated with next-tier rewards that will become available if more points are earned.
 For example, if a panelist has accumulated $15 dollars worth of reward points, the panelist would see all the rewards with values $5, $10 and $20 (next tier above the current balance).
 If the panelist is new, they would see all the $5 rewards.